zhanserikAmangeldi/User-manager-CLI_UI/README.md

 or can just use Curl or Wget

 ### Executing program
-All commands should be exectued in root of installed folder :)
+1. All commands should be exectued in root of installed folder :)
+2. Execute with Sudoers right.
 ```
 python cli_ui.py
 ```
-or you can use more specified python (python3, etc.)
+or you can use more specified python (python3, etc.).

 # Help
 If you do not have curses try that commands